 Walnut or Akhrot is also hot-favorite dry fruit in India.

-As the popularity of cakes and similar baked products has increased in the country, people have started consuming this nut more in recent decades.
+As the popularity of cakes and similar baked products has increased, people have started consuming this nut more in recent decades.

-You can also make Walnut Barfis, Walnut Sheera, Walnut Chutney using these nuts.
+Using these nuts, you can also make Walnut Barfis, Walnut Sheera, and Walnut Chutney.